ahmadzakirhanif08/sanber_tokoGolang/readme.md

 This API functions as the backend to manage:
 1.  **Users:** User registration and authentication (Login) with JWT and **Role** assignment (`user` or `admin`).
 2.  **Products:** Management of product master data (CRUD operations) restricted to **Admin** users.
-3.  **Orders:** The core business logic for creating new orders, involving table relations and automatic stock reduction via a **Database Transaction**.
+3.  **Orders:** The core business logic for creating new orders, involving table relations and automatic stock reduction using a **Database Transaction**.

 ## 2. Technology Stack and Dependencies